Rock-Candy-Tea/RSSHUB-PAGE/post/传统媒体/Telecompaper - Search/Nokia targets 10-13% operating margin in FY 2023 in new 3-stage strategy.md

 ---
-title: Nokia targets 10-13% operating margin in FY 2023 in new 3-stage strategy
+title: 'Nokia targets 10-13% operating margin in FY 2023 in new 3-stage strategy'
 categories:
     - 传统媒体
     - Telecompaper - Search